 Street is talkin’, Sidney.
 JJ: “it’s talkin’ to you” [S&T] You [A&B] You

-JJ: Welcome to the night!
+JJ: “Welcome to the night!
 You been expected and you’re such a pretty sight.

-We heard a rumor you were sniffin’ at the bait, Flirtin’ with your fate tonight.
+We heard a rumor you were sniffin’ at the bait, Flirtin’ with your fate tonight.”

 We’re gonna get ya started,